Abubakardatics123/langgraph/README.md

 - If you encounter a SyntaxError, make sure you're using Python 3, not Python 2.7
 - The code uses type annotations which are not supported in Python 2.x
+- If the web interface doesn't load, ensure Flask is installed and the API server is running
+- Check the console for any error messages if the workflow doesn't complete properly